 The enactment of the Pennsylvania Race Horse Development and Gaming Act (Gaming Act) in 2004 legalized casino games in the state.
 The Gaming Act permitted licensed casinos to provide casino games to legal participants.
 The law established the Pennsylvania Gaming Control Board (PGCB) to regulate the industry and enforce the law.

 The PGCB licenses casinos that offer casino games in the state.
-There are presently 14 land-based casinos in Pennsylvania.
+As of 2023, there are 14 land-based casinos in Pennsylvania.
 They are:

 Table games in casinos became legal in 2010.
 In 2017, before the legalization of online casinos in the state, land-based Pennsylvania casinos set a revenue generation record of over $3 billion in 2017.
 Generally, Pennsylvania has one of the largest land-based casino industries in the country.